mspnp/cloud-design-patterns/static-content-hosting/README.md

 The example is divided into two different parts:

 1. `src/static` pre-generated content with a 404 HTML document and a stylesheet file.
-Both are going to be referenced from a index.html file.
+Both are going to be referenced from an index.html file.
-1. `src/index.html` is a generated document during the deployment guide for the sake of simplicty.
+1. `src/index.html` is a generated document during the deployment guide for the sake of simplicity.
 This is just a html file in your local working copy targeting the static hosted content.
-Typically, this _index.html_ is hosted from an Azure compute instance where its content including urls are dynamically generated.
+Typically, this file would be hosted from an Azure compute instance where its content including URLs are dynamically generated.

-When navigating the _index.html_ from your browser, all static resources are directly served out of the storage account, as opposed to being delivered by the compute instance.
+When navigating the **index.html** from your browser, all static resources are directly served out of the storage account, as opposed to being delivered by the compute instance.

-## 🚀 Deployment guide
+## :rocket: Deployment guide

 Install the prerequisites and follow the steps to deploy and run an example of the Static Content Hosting pattern.